Planetbiru/MagicObject/manual/includes/_entity.md

 Attributes:
 - `name`
+- `referenceColumnName`

+`name` is column name of the master table.

-`name` is column name of the join table.
+`referenceColumnName` is column name of the join table.
+If `referenceColumnName` is not exists, MagicObject will use value on `name` as reference column name.

 **@Label** is parameter to store label of the column.